VioletsOleander/nowcastnet-rewritten/README.md

     git clone https://github.com/VioletsOleander/nowcastnet-rewritten.git
     ```

-2. Install the package from PyPI
+2. Install the package from PyPI:

     ```bash
     pip install -U nowcastnet-rewritten
     ```

-Note:
+**Notes:**

-1. You may need to implementated your own code to read the dataset.
-Sample Code for reading the radar dataset is provided in the `datasets` directory.
+- You may need to implement your own code to read the dataset.
+Sample code for reading the radar dataset is provided in the `datasets` directory.

-2. To ensure compatibility with this reimplementation's architecture, weights have been modified by me and are available for downloading from [Hugging Face](https://huggingface.co/VioletsOleander/nowcastnet-rewritten).
+- To ensure compatibility with this reimplementation's architecture, weights have been modified and are available for download from [Hugging Face](https://huggingface.co/VioletsOleander/nowcastnet-rewritten).

-## Usage
+## 3. Usage

 To start inference, run `inference.py` with required arguments.

 To get an overview of the arguments, start with the basic command:

 ```bash
 python inference.py -h